Sunday, March 24, 2013

 Everyone will know where to sit with these edible name cards at each guest's place made from matzoh that has been inscribed with melted chocolate.

-Matzo Place Cards, From Martha Stewart, How To
+Matzo Place Cards from Martha Stewart, How To

-Image from Kveller.com
+Image from CreativeJewishMom.com

 Afikomen Felt Bag, From Creative Jewish Mom, How To